Golden-ux03/PORTFOLIO/README.md

 # PORTFOLIO
-A portfoliom of Omotoyosi built using HTML CSS and JavaScript
+A portfolio of Omotoyosi built using HTML CSS and JavaScript